CodingWithJiro/freecodecamp-css-moon-orbit/README.md

 - Using `transform` and `translate` to position elements dynamically
 - Creating orbit animations using `@keyframes` and rotating containers
 - Managing element centering through CSS Flexbox and `translate(-50%, -50%)`
-- Building visually engaging effects with pure CSS — no JavaScript needed
+- Building visually engaging effects with pure CSS without using any JavaScript

 ---